malikadeel1/Weather-App-with-Api/README.md

 ## API

-This project uses the [Weather API](https://www.weatherapi.com/) to fetch weather data.
+This project uses the [Weather API](https://www.openweather.com/) to fetch weather data.

-1. **API Key:** To use this API, you'll need to sign up and obtain your API key.
+1. **API Key:** To use this API, you'll need to sign up and obtain your API key form openweather.com.
 2. **API Documentation:** Refer to the API documentation for detailed information on endpoints and parameters.

 ## Contributing